disrpt/sharedtask2023/data/ita.pdtb.luna/README.md

 | `<MISC>`      |    2 | other; not covered above                        |

-## DISRPT 2023 shared task information

-The dialogs are split into training ( section 02) and development ( section 01).
-A test set will be made available during the evaluation step of the shared task.

-Tokenization, sentence segmentation, POS tagging and syntactic dependency parses are made available using Stanza.

-## Note on discourse relation and segmentation for spoken dialogs
+### Note on discourse relation and segmentation for spoken dialogs

 Discourse relations may appear cross-speaker: different arguments of the same relation being in different speaker turns for elaboration relation, for instance.
 Additionally, due to the phenomena such as one speaker completing the other's utterance, even arguments may appear cross-speaker.
 Overall, in spoken dialogs the turn and speaker segmentation is not parallel to the discourse relation segmentation.